jcunanan05/random-quote-machine/readme.md

 # Random Quote Machine

-This is a mini-project that I made for fCC front-end development projects.
+This is a mini-project that I made for fCC front-end libraries development projects.
 It's a fun project that spouts a new quote when the button is clicked.
 A feature to tweet it also is added!!
-I used HTML, Vanilla CSS and JS!!
+I used [React](https://reactjs.org/) to build this project!

 ## Things that I used / learned on the way